opengapps/opengapps/.github/ISSUE_TEMPLATE.md

-**Only issues related to the code of The Open GApps Project scripts themselves** If you have found an issue with a pre-built OpenGApps.org packages please use [XDA Forum](http://forum.xda-developers.com/android/software/Open-GApps-t3098071)
+**Only issues related to the code of The Open GApps Project scripts themselves** If you have found an issue with a pre-built OpenGApps.org package please use [XDA Forum](http://forum.xda-developers.com/android/software/Open-GApps-t3098071)

 **Checklist**